Posysaev/BADERvsOS/README.md

 In quick_check specify
 1) path to save data
 2) desired anion and cation.
-In the end, graph will appear.
+In the end, the graph will appear.

 TODO:
 1. quick_check analyses only single valence compounds